 The city has a good public transport system, however, and visitors can choose between the bus, tramway, or electric bus, which cover most of the city.

-Renting a car is not an advisable plan for getting around Bordeaux, as the largely pedestrianised city centre is plagued with traffic jams and parking is often very difficult to find.
+Renting a car is not an advisable plan for getting around Bordeaux.
+The largely pedestrianised city centre is plagued with traffic jams and parking is often very difficult to find.
 Taxis are available, but must be booked by phone.

 Become our Bordeaux Travel Expert